trilitech/tezos-developer-docs/docs/unity/quickstart.md

 }
 ```

-This code assumes that you have set your Pinata API key on the `TezosManager` prefab.

-For a complete example, see the IPFSUpload scene.
+For a complete example, see the [IPFSUpload tutorial scene](./scenes#ipfsupload-scene).

 ## Signing messages